Anatomy of a Town

 There are experiments in the cultivation of fish and chickens.
 These crops are not efficient, the work is done to plan for the future.
 It is complicated to create an environment where a complete life cycle is possible for these animals, and to provide for their food needs.
 With the high-volume transport system connecting the town to Earth, it’s cheaper to import things like chicken, fish, and eggs.

-The first true medical clinic was created around the base of a health centrifuge (discussed below under Anatomy of a neighborhood).
+The first true medical clinic was created around the base of a health centrifuge, more commonly known as a carousel.
+These are discussed more fully under the Carousel section of Neighborhoods, and under Daily Life.
 People needed to be in an artificial gravity environment when healing from certain illnesses or injuries.
 A possible example is that bones may not knit properly after fractures unless regularly subjected to larger perceived gravity than that of the moon.
 Conditions of compromised circulation or widespread inflammation may need perceived gravity near Earth levels in order for the body’s circulatory system to work adequately to clear it up.
 The health centrifuge was used to keep patients who benefited from it under one gravity, or close to it, either most or all of the time.

 That clinic also had a suite for remote surgery, either by a local surgeon, or a specialist on Earth.
 The town was connected to several hospitals on Earth so that specialists there could do remote examination, testing, diagnosis, and treatment together with the local medical staff.